cdig/cd-module/README.md

 # cdModule
-A standard library for CDIG modules.
+A framework and standard library for CDIG modules, to make our modules look nice and act consistently.

 ### Table of Contents